firoorg/firo/src/tor/doc/HACKING/CodingStandards.md

    - Use `void foo(void)` to declare a function with no arguments.
 Saying `void foo()` is C++ syntax.
    - Use `const` for new APIs.
-   - Variables should be initialized when declared, rather than declared at the top of a scope.

 If you use an editor that has plugins for editorconfig.org, the file `.editorconfig` will help you to conform this coding style.